School Science Lessons

 Catechins are water soluble polyphenols and antioxidants that are easily oxidized, flavon structure and are called flavonoids.

-Catechin occurs as both (+)-catechin and (-)-epicatechin (cis) forms, (+)-catechin is a polyphenolic antioxidant, an antioxidant flavonoid, is found in woody plants.
+Catechin occurs as both (+)-catechin and (-)-epicatechin (cis) forms, (+)-catechin is a polyphenolic antioxidant, an antioxidant flavonoid, occurs in woody plants.

 Catechin occurs in woody plants, willow catkin, Salix haemostatic, Potentilla fragarioides, Salix capra (willow catkin) Cinnamomum kotoense, Begonia nantoensis.